omphe/omphe.github.io/_posts/2014-09-12-force-of-habit-day-11.md

 ![Wire Puller](/assets/images/wire_puller.jpg)

-> Tools like this are never the sort of thing you'd buy in a shop.
-But they save such huge amounts of hassle and keep a project flowing when it most needs it. {"Fancy and specialised tools are less important to a maker than the instinct to seek and improvise tooling at every opportunity. "}
+Tools like this are never the sort of thing you'd buy in a shop.
+But they save such huge amounts of hassle and keep a project flowing when it most needs it.
+Fancy and specialised tools are less important to a maker than the instinct to seek and improvise tooling at every opportunity.

-#Final Timelapses
+# Final Timelapses

 Here's the last three stages of the build for anyone who's been following along from the beginning.
 Until I get down to actually printing some objects, these will likely be the last videos for a couple of days.

-{% youtube RipToAQS5hU %}
+{% include youtubePlayer.html id="RipToAQS5hU" %}

 Granite comes for a visit at 2:10 and starts shredding pipe lagging.
-{% youtube AIuQr-dtqt0 %}
+{% include youtubePlayer.html id="AIuQr-dtqt0" %}
-{% youtube -XftcQRMnHw %}
+{% include youtubePlayer.html id="-XftcQRMnHw" %}